JeremyBD/JeremyBD.github.io/README.md

 ### TODO:
 - Implement node.js, express.js, and nunjucks (essentially most of the MEAN stack)
 - Have the site be a bio for me and include a projects section, etc
+- DEFINITELY separate by year, to better show progression